We have audited the accompanying standalone financial statements of

 In our opinion and to the best of our information and according to the

-explanations given to us, the aforesaid financial statements
+explanations given to us, the aforesaid standalone financial statements

-give the information required by the Act in the manner so required and give a
+give the information required by the Act in the manner so required and

-a In the case of Balance Sheet, of the state of affairs of the Company
+generally accepted in India, of the state of affairs of the Company as

 Report on Other Legal and Regulatory Requirements

-Order) issued by the Central Government of India in terms of Section
+the Central Government of India in terms of subsection (11) of Section

-227(4A) of the Act, we give in the Annexure, a statement on the
+explanations given to us, we give in the Annexure, a statement on the

-matters specified in paragraphs 4 and 5 of the Order.
+matters specified in paragraphs 3 and 4 of the Order.

-a.
-We have obtained all the information and explanations
+a) We have sought and obtained all the information and explanations

-which, to the best of our knowledge and belief, were necessary for the purposes of
+which to the best of our knowledge and belief were necessary for the

-b.
-In our opinion, proper books of account as required by law have been
+b) In our opinion, proper books of account as required by law have been

-kept by the Company so far as it appears from our examination of
+kept by the Company so far as it appears from our examination of those

 Flow Statement dealt with by this Report are in agreement with the